ArthurClemens/polythene/packages/docs/Migration.md

-# Migrating from Polythene 0.2 to 1.0
+# Migrating from Polythene 0.2 to 1.0 (Mithril)

+Polythene is now a monorepo with an npm package for each component.

+The repo contains packages for both Mithril and React.
+Because React is introduced with version 1.0, this guide only describes changes for Mithril.

 ## Module imports

-Polythene is now a monorepo with an npm package for each component.
-The module imports no longer contain a path:
+Module imports no longer contain a path:

 ### v0.2